Public-Health-Scotland/R-Resources/posit_workbench_acceptable_use_policy.md

 Public Health Scotland have a fixed number of named-user licenses for Posit Workbench.
 A user accessing Posit Workbench will be logged by the application.
 These logs will be reviewed by authorised PHS staff and non-PHS System Administrators to ensure that PHS is compliant with the license agreement.

+Authorisation to these logs shall be granted by ...

 ## Appropriate Usage

 ### Cloud Services